top of page

 Deuteronomy 30,12

-6 But the righteousness that is by faith says: “Do not say in your heart, ‘Who will ascend into heaven?’” (that is, to bring Christ down) 7 ‘Who will descend into the deep?’” (that is, to bring Christ up from the dead).
+6 But the righteousness that is by faith says: “Do not say in your heart, ‘Who will ascend into heaven?’” (that is, to bring Christ down) 7 Or ‘Who will descend into the deep?’” (that is, to bring Christ up from the dead).

 The core of this statement is about how to become righteous by faith.
 In verses 9-10, Paul explains that it is about believing the gospel message.
-This includes confessing that Jesus is "Lord" (Old Greek: kyrios) and believing that GOD raised him from the dead.
+This includes confessing that Jesus is Lord (Old Greek: kyrios) and believing that GOD raised him from the dead.
 This is the condition for being saved.
 GOD does not ask anything superhuman of us, such as bringing Christ back from heaven where he sits at the right hand of GOD.
 This is not necessary because Jesus has already brought us the gospel.
-Paul does not speak of a pre-existence of Jesus.
+Paul does not speak of the pre-existence of Jesus.
 Likewise, we do not need to raise Christ from the dead because GOD has already done so.

 Romans 10,13

-Joel, 3,5
+Joel 3,5

 13 (...) for, “Everyone who calls on the name of the Lord will be saved.”

-This verse is a quote from Joel 2,32 in the Old Testament.
-There the statement refers to the LORD GOD (Yahweh).
-The context in Romans makes it clear that "the Lord" (Old Greek: kyrios) means the Lord Jesus Christ.
-From this it is concluded that Jesus is GOD.
-However, the actual meaning is different.
 In the Old Testament, people had to call on Yahweh to be saved.
-Today a person must call on Jesus Christ, whom GOD has appointed as Savior for humanity.
-It was similar in the story of Joseph in Egypt: originally it was the Pharaoh who was responsible for the concerns of the Egyptian people.
-After Pharaoh made Joseph his representative, he told his people to go to Joseph (Genesis 41,55) and listen to his instructions.
-Just as Pharaoh had exalted Joseph, so GOD exalted His Messiah by appointing Jesus as Lord and Judge (Acts 2,36) and transferring all power to Him (Matthew 28,18).
-In this way, the human son, having proven himself during his earthly ministry, now assumes, as GOD's representative, many of the tasks that Yahweh previously had.
+Today, a person must call on Jesus Christ, whom GOD has chosen as the Savior of all people.
+GOD saves through Jesus, as also expressed by Jesus' name (= Yahweh is salvation).
+The story of Joseph in Egypt was similar: Originally, it was Pharaoh who was responsible for the needs of the Egyptian people.
+After Pharaoh made Joseph his deputy, he called on his people to go to Joseph (Genesis 41,55) and obey his instructions.
+Just as Pharaoh had exalted Joseph, so GOD exalted His Messiah by appointing Jesus as Lord (King) and Judge (Acts 2,36) and transferring all authority to Him (Matthew 28,18).
+Thus, Jesus now acts in Yahweh's place / in Yahweh's name.

 1st Corinthians 1,30 f.